omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/welcome.md

 The OMG Network allows you to access, manage, and transact with digital assets that are kept securely on the blockchain.

-### Try it out
+## Sections
-Depending on your needs, feel free to check one of the following sections:
+OMG Developer Portal includes the following sections:
-- [Getting Started Guide](quick-start-webwallet) — create your first transaction on the network.
-- [Integration Section](integration-introduction) — browse code samples for integration purposes.
+- Tutorials — browse code samples for integration purposes.
-- [Network Connection](/network-connection-details) — verify the up-to-date network configurations.
+- How-to Guides — install and manage infrastructure components of the OMG Network's products.
-- [Block Explorer](/network-connection-details) — watch the latest blocks and transactions on the network.
+- Concepts — learn about consensus and technical architecture of the OMG Network.
+- Resources — explore resources helpful during integration.
+- Migration Guides — read migration instructions, lessons, and breaking changes.

+## Try it out
+Depending on your needs, you may want to start with one of the following documents:
+- [Tutorials Intro](/tutorials-intro) — an introduction to work with code samples.
-- [APIs](/api-reference-introduction) — work with REST APIs of the OMG Network.
+- [APIs](/api) — REST APIs of the OMG Network.
+- [Web Wallet Quickstart](/quick-start-webwallet) — a user guide to work with the OMG Network's Web Wallet.
+- [Environments](/environments) — the up-to-date network configurations for available environments.
-- [Blockchain Design](/blockchain-design) — learn about consensus design and technical implementation of the OMG Network.
+- [Blockchain Design](/blockchain-design) — a blockchain design used to implement the OMG Network.

-> For more information about the benefits of the OMG Network, see the [OmiseGO website](https://omisego.co/network).
+> For more information about the benefits of the OMG Network, see the [OMG Network website](https://omg.network).